-You’ll have probably seen plenty of newspaper reports about mental health in recent months, including some coverage about our work here at PayPlan to encourage more vulnerable clients to reach out for help in the run-up to World Mental Health Day on 10th October.
+You’ll have probably seen plenty of newspaper reports about mental health in recent months to encourage more vulnerable clients to reach out for help in the run-up to World Mental Health Day on 10th October.
 Slowly-but-surely, the stigma is being removed, though there is still more work to be done.

 Most of us are aware of the link between mental health and financial problems.
 When you’re feeling stressed, anxious or depressed, spending money helps you feel better in the short-term, even if it leads to debt further down the line.
 In other situations, general money worries, like fearing you can’t pay the rent or buy food, can compound your condition even further.